 Take a look at your Profit and Loss statement or itemize all of your expenses.
 Then ask yourself how each line can be eliminated or reduced.
 Honesty is the key here.
 Find out where you can cut back.
 A little here and a little there will soon add up.

-However, the one expense you do NOT want to reduce is advertising.
-In fact, many retailers will increase their marketing efforts during slower sales periods because there is more competition and fewer consumer dollars.
+However, the one expense you do not want to reduce is advertising.
+Many retailers will increase their marketing efforts during slower sales periods.
+They do this because there is more competition for fewer consumer dollars.